kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

 Listing Contacts
 ================

-Generate a list of Contact IDs that display the content of a specific field, e.g. field_id 1 returns a list of all contacts and their first name.
+Generates a list of Contact IDs that display the content of a specific field, e.g. field_id 1 returns the first names of all contacts.

 Endpoint
 --------